- Cryopreservation is the systematic freezing and storage of eggs, sperm or embryos, allowing the preserved cells to be used at a later time.

 If a woman decides to freeze her eggs, she must take medications daily for a number of days to stimulate her ovaries to produce many more eggs than normal.
 This is the same preparation used for an egg retrieval in IVF.
 Once the eggs are thought to be mature, they are removed from the ovarian follicles and frozen by embryologists in the laboratory.
 Embryologists most often use vitrification to prepare the oocytes for storage.
 The oocytes may be stored at the fertility clinic in liquid nitrogen storage tanks or at a commercial cryopreservation bank until needed by the woman or couple for IVF treatments.

-If a man decides to preserve his sperm, he may provide a sample by masturbation to ejaculate.
-If no sperm is present in the semen or he cannot ejaculate, a surgical sperm extraction may be used to remove sperm directly from the testicle.
+If a man decides to preserve his sperm, he can provide a sample for cryopreservation.
+However, if no sperm are present in the semen or he cannot ejaculate, a surgical sperm extraction may be used to remove sperm directly from the testicle.
 The sperm sample is then frozen and stored at a fertility clinic or sperm bank until ready to be used for intrauterine insemination (IUI) or IVF.

 To preserve embryos, eggs are collected as described above.
 In the IVF process, once the eggs are collected, they are fertilized with the partner’s sperm in a lab.
 The resulting embryos are cultured for a few days, allowing the cell division process to reach optimal conditions before the embryos are frozen and stored at a fertility clinic or cryopreservation bank until they are to be transferred into the female’s uterus at a later date.